My name is Ken Scott. I make Music for the Eyes.

 I suspect my process is similar to that of any choreographer.
 When I listen to a piece of music, I try to find the song’s inner river of energy – the groove – that will pull my dancers into action.
 I use Harmony to translate that energy into beautiful patterns of dynamic motion and light.
 To paraphrase one of the true pioneers of visual music, Oskar Fischinger, “my art is to music, as wings are to birds.”
 Harmony gives me a language to express the magic of music in visual form.
 I sincerely hope you enjoy my art as much as I’ve enjoyed creating it.

 I grew up in the western United States.
 I was born in Manhattan, Kansas, lived in Lincoln, Nebraska for a bit, but did most of my growing up in Bozeman, Montana.
 My parents still live there, and it’s the place that I am proud to call my “home town”.
 My school days were frustrating, because the American educational system isn’t set up for people like me.
-I learn things very quickly, and struggled constantly with the boredom caused by the “least common denominator” pace in the U.S. schools.
+I learn most things very quickly, and struggled constantly with the boredom caused by the “best average” pace in the U.S. schools.
 However, I did have some awesome teachers who taught me how to learn things for myself, as well as some awesome parents (teachers!) and I managed to survive.